Which Pool Cleaner

 Uses filtration system so you will have to clean your filter more regularly

-May struggle with larger debris and cause clogging in filtration system.
+May struggle with larger debris and cause clogging in the filtration system.

 Manual Pool Cleaners